FTC Reports Surge in Consumers’ Losses to Impersonation Scams | PYMNTS.com

 Δ

-In this form of fraud, scammers impersonate government agencies or businesses, contact consumers to alert them to a fake problem involving their accounts or their identity, and try to persuade them to transfer money to “keep it safe,” according to the release.
+As their name suggests, these scams involve someone impersonating a government agency or business and alerting consumers to a fake problem involving their accounts or their identity, and trying to convince them to transfer money to “keep it safe,” the FTC said.

-The scammers try to create a sense of urgency by telling consumers that their accounts are being used by someone else, that their Social Security number or other information is being used to commit crimes, or that their online accounts have been hacked, the release said.
+Meanwhile, PYMNTS Intelligence research shows that 30% of Americans, or around 77 million people, have lost money in a scam in the past five years.
+Most victims lost more than $500, while many suffered thousands in financial damage.

-After persuading consumers to transfer their money, deposit cash into bitcoin ATMs, or hand cash or gold to couriers, the scammers steal those assets, per the release.
+“This trend marks a significant increase, with scams representing 27% of total dollars lost by financial institutions to fraud in the U.S. in 2024, up from 12% in 2023,” PYMNTS wrote.

 FTC Reports Surge in Consumers’ Losses to Impersonation Scams